16 Best Gemstone Rings - Everything You Need To Know About Gemstones (2023)

 In fact, as more in-depth analysis of gems has become available, some semiprecious stones such as red beryl, ammolite, tanzanite and alexandrite have been found to be much rarer than any traditional precious gem.

 Cut and Clarity

 At the same time, it is important to remember that there is great variation among all gemstones.
 A low-quality, poorly cut diamond with visible inclusions and poor color, for example, is far less valuable or desirable than a more common stone that is flawlessly cut with spectacular color and clarity.
-Personal opinion also plays a great part in stone valuation – some flaws and inclusions can have beautiful effects, or an individual may prefer a stone that shows a flaw or color variation for its uniqueness.
+Personal opinion also plays a great part in stone valuation – some flaws and inclusions can have beautiful effects, or an individual may prefer a salt and pepper diamond that shows a flaw or color variation for its uniqueness.

 Every Gemstone is Precious

 Today, the terms precious and semiprecious are considered misleading and obsolete when classifying gemstones.
 Instead, the generic term gemstones is applied to all jewelry-quality stones, no matter what type of stones they are, where they originated or how rare they may be.

 After all, every gemstone has its own unique beauty, and all have limited quantities and different degrees of rarity.
 Different organic materials such as amber, pearl and coral are also classified as gemstones when they are finished for jewelry use.
 Ultimately, every stone is precious if you find it beautiful and desirable.